GwendolynLee/Speak-To-Me-Academy/README.md

 # Speak-To-Me-Academy

 Public Speaking Tutoring website built with a custom WordPress theme.
-This is still a work in progress and undates will be uploaded frequently.
+This is still a work in progress and updates will be uploaded frequently.